Description of Area:

 Also check out "The Fox's Den."
 Several cool lines here.

 The trail that leads from boulder to boulder is pretty much gonzo, so that will be a big project for 2021 to tackle.

 Directions/access to area:

 From 35W, exit 40th Ave W and head up the hill.
 Go past Skyline and park in the Superior Hiking Trail parking lot on your right.
 Start hiking towards the underpass walkway that will take you under the road.
-Just after you exit the underpass take the trail to your left.
-Follow it over a few little water crossings and you will come to the T. From the T you can head up the hill to the Main Amphitheater area/etc or you can go straight/left towards South Foxx and the little bit of rope climbing in the area.
+Just after you exit the underpass take the SHT trail to your left.
+Follow it uphill on some switchbacks till you will see the friction fighter boulders on your left, maybe a 1/4 mile hike.

 From 35W, exit 40th Ave W and head up the hill.
 Take the left onto Skyline Parkway and park in the pull off area immediately on your left.
 Take the trail that leads into the woods with all of the biking trails.
 Head straight up the hill passing over the bike trails until that trail stops and you will take a right onto the bike trails.
 Walk on the bike trails for 4 turns and you will then see the yellow flagging on youir right leading you onto the climbers trail system.
 The climbers trail will take you up and past the open grass scenic overlook area from the construction area.
 Continue on the trail for roughly 1/4 mile and you will see the trail leading down the hill to the tree boulder.
 Go straight just a little more and you will hit the alien wall on the uphill side.
 Have at it!